microsoft/coyote/docs/_learn/ref/Microsoft.Coyote.Actors/IActorRuntime/GetCurrentEventGroup.md

 ## Return Value

-The current Operation or null.
+The current EventGroup or null.

 ## See Also